molinjun/koa2-validation/README.md

 ```sh
 npm i -S koa2-validation
 ```
-Then, you can use koa2-valition to configure the validation schema in routes.
-The example below is to define three validation about user.
+Then, you can use koa2-valition to configure the validation schemas in routes.
+The example below is to define three validations about user.
 **file**: [`test/lib/server.js`](test/lib/server.js)
 ```js
 const http = require('http');